 In his book, The Rational Optimist, Matt Ridley argues that “markets” are the dominant source of human evolution.
 Technology creates specialization and that allows us to do what we do and that gets us money to buy things and more folks can do what they do and the beat goes on — progress as natural result of the tools we create.
 Accept we aint never had a tool like social media.
 Never before has just about every human had access to just about all available human information; and I don’t find shame in saying we’re going to need a little guidance to use our tools the right way.
 That guidance will come from our leaders: our thought leaders, our cultural leaders our political leaders…and yes that has to include the president of the United Sates.

 Trouble is, our President uses the tool to appeal to the darker side of who we are.
 Generally speaking our president’s tweets do not represent humanities loftier ideals.
 Even if there are a few that did (there are…seriously), there are enough that don’t that we’ll never talk about the one’s that do.
 Of course it’s not just 45.
-We’ve all seen a lot of ugliness in the socialsphere and it might be difficult to get a child to understand the dangers in the ugliness when they need look no further than POTUS to say “it worked out pretty good for him”.
+We’ve all season a lot of ugliness in the socialsphere and it might be difficult to get a child to understand the dangers in the ugliness when they need look no further than POTUS to say “it worked out pretty good for him”.
 No matter what you tell a kid, they can always tell you that it may be in their best interests to do like POTUS (after all he’s POTUS) rather than listen to you.

 The new tools we have are incredibly powerful.
 Like a communications satellite that falls into the hands of a Bond villain they can destroy the world even while their purpose is to unite.
 Tools like that require leadership that comes from a thoughtful, compassionate place.
 Very smart, selfless people who truly want the best for everyone in their charge must be the stewards to guide us; as those among us try to grapple with the problem of holding on to our humanity in this storm of evolution.